Dude: History

-The term was also used as a "job description", such as "bush hook dude" as a position on a railroad in the 1880s.
-For an example, see the Stampede Tunnel.
+The term was also used as a "job description", such as "bush hook dude" as a position on a railroad in the 1880s, likely referring to brush-clearing work along the railway line.
+This usage is consistent with the broader tendency of 19th-century railroad workers to employ informal slang job titles (e.g., “gandy dancer”), and with contemporary definitions of “dude” as a term for men who do not fit their environment, appearing to reflect a loose adaptation of the term’s earlier meaning as a dandy.

 In the early 1960s, dude became prominent in surfer culture as a synonym of guy or fella.
 The female equivalent was "dudette" or "dudess", but these have both fallen into disuse and "dude" is now also used as a unisex term.
 This more general meaning of "dude" started creeping into the mainstream in the mid-1970s.
-"Dude", particularly in surfer and "bro" culture, is generally used informally to address someone ("Dude, I'm glad you finally called") or refer to another person ("I've seen that dude around here before").
+"Dude" is commonly used in informal American English as a form of address or to refer to another person (e.g., “Dude, I’m glad you finally called”).
+This usage became widespread in the late 20th century, often associated with Californian surf culture.

 One of the first known references to the word in American film was in the 1969 movie Easy Rider where Wyatt (portrayed by Peter Fonda) explains to his cellmate lawyer (portrayed by Jack Nicholson) the definition of "dude": "Dude means nice guy; Dude means regular sort of person."
 Mark Farner of Grand Funk Railroad claims that drummer Don Brewer popularized the word dude with the song "We're an American Band" which was released in 1973.
 The usage of the word to mean a "cool person" was further popularized in American films of the 1980s and 1990s such as Teenage Mutant Ninja Turtles, Fast Times at Ridgemont High, Bill and Ted's Excellent Adventure, Wayne's World, and Clerks.

 The 1998 film The Big Lebowski featured Jeff Bridges as "The Dude", described as a "lazy deadbeat".
 The character was largely inspired by activist and producer Jeff Dowd who has been called "Dude" since childhood.
 The film's central character inspired the creation of Dudeism, a neoreligion.

 In 2008, Bud Light aired an advertising campaign in which the dialogue consists entirely of different inflections of "Dude!" and does not mention the product by name.
 It was a followup to their near-identical and more widely noted "Whassup?" campaign.

 On July 23, 2019, Boris Johnson used the word "dude" as an acronym for his Conservative Party leadership campaign platform.
 In his leadership speech he explained it: Deliver Brexit – Unite the country – Defeat Jeremy Corbyn – Energize the country.